Hier ist die deutsche Fassung

 At the upward ride the windows stood straight, but the trees grew absurdly slanted.

 At the ride down, the trees grow vertically again, but the windows are oblique.
-At the steepest part, the "Jacob's Ladder"the woman beside me laid her head on their arms and did not raise it before we reached the station. |

 The brakeman explains his job: The coach is not attached to the engine,